haberdashPI/vscode-modal-keys/docs/doc_index.md

 | `__count`       | `number`   | A number indicating the prefixed numerical values in front of a command: see below.
 | `__captured`    | `string`   | The list of captured keys following (see [`captureChar`](#capturing-keys))

 Below is an example that leverages string evaluation.
-It maps the key `o` to a command that moves the cursor to the end of the line.
+It maps the key <key>o</key> to a command that moves the cursor to the end of the line.
 It also selects the jumped range, if we have a selection already active.

 ```js